One Hour Chicken Soup for the (Body and) Soul from Cleo Coyle

 1/2 of a whole, split chicken breast, bone in, skin on.

 Step 2: When the chicken is cooked enough, remove it from the pot.
-Add the chopped vegetables, and seasoning (Goya Sazon without Annatto or 2 bouillon cubes and your own spice mix), and boil for another 10 minutes.
-While veggies are cooking, remove the skin from the breast and the meat from the bone and shred the breast meat.
+Add the chopped vegetables, and seasoning (Goya Sazon without Annatto or bouillon cubes and your own spice mix), and boil for another 10 minutes.
+While veggies are cooking, remove the skin from the breast (and discard).
+Remove the meat from the bone, shred the breast meat, and save it for the next step.

-Step 3: When the carrots are fork-tender (10 minutes of cooking should do it), remove the bay leaves from the pot, and add the shredded chicken.
-If your split chicken breast was particularly large, hold back a bit of the chicken meat from the soup because you don't want to overload it.
+Step 3: After the veggies have cooked the full 10 minutes, remove the bay leaves from the pot, and add the shredded chicken.
+If your chicken breast was very large, hold back a bit of the chicken meat from the soup.
 Add only enough to keep the ingredients balanced.(*Note: If you'd like to make this a chicken noodle soup, this is the point where you'd add your noodles and cook until they're soft.)
 Cook the soup for another 6 to 8 minutes.
 I like to serve the soup with coarse salt on the side.
 Then salt to taste and...slurp with joy!

 🍴